 Users pay upfront to get the app.
 This works for apps that have a very clear value proposition that can be explained before purchase.

-Please note when choosing all app pricing, it must be selected from the Apple Pricing Tiers.
+Please note when choosing your app pricing, it must be selected from the Apple Pricing Tiers.

 4. Sponsorship and advertising